How To Use Brewing Salts to Create Proper Brewing Water Profiles

 by Byron Burch

 Editor's Comments: The article and water profiles table below have been a perennial favorite and very useful tool for our brewers at The Beverage People for a long time.
-Most brewers have enjoyed the simplicity and precision of using RO or de-ionized water and adding water salts in order to quickly create the proper profiles for flavor and pH in their beers.
+Most brewers have enjoyed the simplicity and precision of using RO or de-ionized water (RO water is available in-store) and adding water salts in order to quickly create the proper profiles for flavor and pH in their beers.
 If you are interested in using municipal water for your beer, you may enjoy reading about common issues and adjustments in another article we have published specifically for that situation: Simplifying the Adjustment of Brewing Water.

 Most brewers don't worry about the fine points of water treatment until they become somewhat advanced.
 However, those who do venture into this area often find the rewards significant.